Australia's political opposition to support Facebook, Google legislation -sources | Technology

 Australia's political opposition will support proposed legislation that would force Alphabet's Google and Facebook to pay publishers and broadcasters for content, two sources briefed on the matter said.
 Prospects for the bill, which the U.S. tech giants fiercely oppose, are being widely watched around the world as other countries are expected to follow suit if Australia is successful in its efforts.

 Lawmakers from Australia's centre-left Labor party endorsed the bill at a meeting in Canberra on Tuesday, said the sources, who were not authorised to speak to media on the matter and declined to be identified.
 It needs support from the opposition as Prime Minister Scott Morrison's ruling Liberal party does not have a majority in the country's upper house.
-The bill is expected to be introduced into parliament this week.
+The bill is expected to be voted on in parliament as soon as this week.

 Representatives for Google and Facebook did not immediately respond to requests from Reuters for comment.
 Google has described the legislation as "unworkable" and has threatened to withdraw its search engine from Australia.
 Both companies are lobbying hard for the legislation to be softened, with senior executives holding talks with Morrison and Treasurer Josh Frydenberg.